nicl/stwss/README.md

 The website should also serve the existing congregation by communicating our services, other events, and any other notices.

-Lastly, the website should also help those seeking to use the church building(s) for community and/or commercial use.
+The website should also help those seeking to use the church building(s) for community and/or commercial use.
 This may come at a later stage though.

+Above all, we want the website and our work on it to bring glory to our Father who loves us, and to point to Jesus who showed us the way!

 ## Existing sites we like